Dilman Dila

 Dilman Dila is a Ugandan writer, film maker and a social activist.
-He is the author of a collection of short stories, A Killing in the Sun, and of two novellas, Cranes Crest at Sunset, and The Terminal Move.
-He was shortlisted for the 2013 Commonwealth Short Story Prize for "A Killing in the Sun", longlisted for the Short Story Day Africa prize, 2013, and nominated for the 2008 Million Writers Awards for the short story "Homecoming".
-He was longlisted for the BBC International Radio Playwriting Competition with his first radio play, Toilets are for Something Fishy.
+He is the author of two collection of short stories, A Killing in the Sun and Where Rivers Go to Die, and of two novellas, Cranes Crest at Sunset, and The Terminal Move.
+He was shortlisted for the 2013 Commonwealth Short Story Prize for "A Killing in the Sun", longlisted for the Short Story Day Africa Prize in 2013, and nominated for the 2008 Million Writers Award for the short story "Homecoming".
+He was longlisted for the BBC International Radio Playwriting Competition with his first radio play, Toilets Are for Something Fishy.
 His film The Felistas Fable (2013) won four awards at the Uganda Film Festival 2014, for Best Screenplay, Best Actor, Best Feature Film, and Film of the Year (Best Director).
 It won two nominations at the Africa Movie Academy Awards for Best First Feature by a Director, and Best Make-up Artist.
 It was also nominated for the African Magic Viewers Choice Awards for Best Make-up artist, 2013.
 His first short film, What Happened in Room 13, is one of the most watched African films on YouTube.
 In 2015, he was longlisted for the Inaugural Jalada Prize for Literature for his story "Onen and his Daughter".

 Early life and education

-Dilman was born in Tororo, Uganda, on 31 December 1977.
+Dilman was born in Tororo, Uganda.
 He grew up with his family on Bazaar Street, which harboured a multitude of cultures and nationalities.
 It is exposure at an early childhood to different stories from different tribes that gave him a strong foundation in storytelling.
 He attained primary education at Rock View Primary School, and secondary education at St. Peter's College, Tororo, before proceeding to Makerere University, where he did a BA in Social Sciences, majoring in Political Science (International Relations) and Economics.

 Upon completing his university degree, he worked for human rights organisations, and for non-government developmental agencies for eight years, an experience that not only made him a social activist, but provided him with material for his writing and filmmaking.